 3. If I had to single out one thing that will shape the contours of politics over the next few years, it wouldn’t be Trump and Trumpism or the polarization of the electorate or the impressive growth of the left.
 It would be the many layered, loosely organized, heterogeneous coalition that resists Trump at every turn and successfully at the ballot box a few weeks ago.

 One of the social constituencies of this coalition is women.
-From the Women’s March to the just completed elections, the actions of women as organizers, candidates, activists, opinion makers, and voters, the sustained actions of women have been, well, off the charts.
+From the Women’s March to the just completed elections, the sustained actions of women as organizers, candidates, activists, opinion makers, and voters, have been, well, off the charts.
 In this, the participation of women of color and young women is particularly notable and inspiring.

 But this should come as no surprise.
 After all, women, because of their multiple roles, identities, lived experiences, and understandings, are uniquely equipped to play this role.